Ugoku/Yogho-Yogho/README.md

 I started these scripts in 2013 but decided to rework it into a nice open-source collection of scripts in 2015.

 After that, things got quiet but I got back to it in 2018.
+I finally worked out the font format, level fruits, and more.

 TODO: expand